irmen/prog8/docs/source/programming.rst

 will be stored when the subroutine is called.
 In certain situations, this may lead to many variables being allocated.
 You *can* instruct the compiler to not allocate a new variable, but instead to reuse one of the *virtual registers* R0-R15 (accessible in the code as ``cx16.r0`` - ``cx16.r15``)  for the parameter.
 This is done by adding a ``@Rx`` tag to the parameter.
-This can only be done for byte and word types.
+This can only be done for booleans, byte, and word types.
 Note: the R0-R15 *virtual registers* are described in more detail below for the Assembly subroutines.
 Here's an example that reuses the R0 and the R1L (lower byte of R1) virtual registers for the paremeters::